 It is important to never forget that such conditions once existed and continued into the 1960s, and in the case of the Five Points Inn, segregation continued until 1982.
 It is important to never forget because there are likely millions of White Americans–based upon behaviors we have observed over the past years, both personally and in the media–who would like to return to a time of segregation and suppression.
 If we believe in American Democracy, we must never forget what has been perpetrated over the centuries by Americans upon other Americans.

 And we should celebrate what Lewes has become despite the racism and bigotry that once governed Sussex County.
 On the outside wall of a small, cedar-shaked building on Front Street in Lewes that overlooks Canalfront Park is this plaque:

-My wife and I live near and within this town because of what is embossed on this plaque.
-If every town and city in America embraced these tenets and accepted the possibility of actually bringing about positive changes, America might become the noble community that many of us believe should be our collective destiny.
+If every town and city in America embraced Lewes’ Core Values and accepted the possibility of actually bringing about positive changes, America might become the noble community that many of us believe should be our collective destiny.
 Lewes, despite the squabbles that bubble up, is a place where things have changed for the better since 1955–Lewes is a place of community and not separation–but vigilance is essential if we are to prevent our returning to a darker time.